New Jersey: Prominent geographic features

+Delaware Water Gap is shared between Warren County and neighboring Pennsylvania.

+At 69.6 mi in length, Raritan River is the longest river entirely within New Jersey, flowing from Raritan Valley near Clinton (above), eastward to Raritan Bay and the Atlantic Ocean.

+Great Falls of the Passaic River in Paterson was designated a U.S. National Historical Park in 2009.

+New Jersey suburbia in Monroe Township, Middlesex County.
+Despite being the most densely populated U.S. state, New Jersey is mostly suburban.

+The Jersey Shore extends inland from the Atlantic Ocean into its many inlets, including Manasquan Inlet, looking westward at sunset from the jetty at Manasquan.

 Climate

 The state consists of two climate zones; most of the state has a humid subtropical climate (Cfa), while the northwest has a humid continental climate (Dfa).
 New Jersey receives between 2,400 and 2,800 hours of sunshine annually.

 Summers are typically hot and humid, with statewide average high temperatures of 82–87 F and lows of 60–69 F; however, temperatures exceed 90 °F on average 25 days each summer, exceeding 100 °F in some years.
 Winters are usually cold, with average high temperatures of 34–43 F and lows of 16 to 28 F for most of the state, but temperatures can, for brief periods, fall below 10 °F and sometimes rise above 50 °F. Northwestern parts of the state have significantly colder winters with sub-0 °F being an almost annual occurrence.
 Spring and autumn may feature wide temperature variations, with lower humidity than summer.
 The USDA Plant Hardiness Zone classification ranges from 6 in the northwest of the state, to 7B near Cape May.
 All-time temperature extremes recorded in New Jersey include 110 F on July 10, 1936, in Runyon, Middlesex County and −34 F on January 5, 1904, in River Vale, Bergen County.

 Average annual precipitation ranges from 43 to 51 in, spread uniformly throughout the year.
 Average snowfall per winter season ranges from 10–15 in in the south and near the seacoast, 15–30 in in the northeast and central part of the state, to about 40–50 in in the northwestern highlands, but this often varies considerably from year to year.
 Precipitation falls on an average of 120 days a year, with 25 to 30 thunderstorms, most of which occur during the summer.

 During winter and early spring, New Jersey can experience nor'easters, which are capable of causing blizzards or flooding throughout the northeastern United States.
 Hurricanes and tropical storms, tornadoes, and earthquakes are rare; the state was impacted by a hurricane in 1903, Tropical Storm Floyd in 1999, and Hurricane Sandy in 2012, which made landfall in the state with top winds of 90 mph.